benjymous/annotations/sandman/sandman.36.md

 ### Page 30-32

-IMHO, this is just about the best artistic representation ofDream in the series.
+IMHO, this is just about the best artistic representation of Dream in the series.

 ### Page 31